 Regardless of which search interface you’re using, you may find a record for an article that interests you, but you can’t access the full text.
 If this happens, contact your library and ask whether they can help you get a copy of the full text.

-Accessing a resource from another library is known as an interlibrary loan (ILL); your library may not use that name, but most college libraries offer an ILL service.
+Accessing a resource from another library is known as an Resource Sharing (ILL); your library may not use that name, but most college libraries offer an ILL service.
 The library staff can request a copy of the full text from another library, which they can then provide to you.
 The article may arrive in just a couple of days, but it could take a week or more, so be sure to start your searching long before your assignment is due.
 Typically, the library would send you the article as a PDF.

 TIP: Be sure to use your student email account (and not a personal email account) when contacting your library, so they know right away that you’re a student.